 Men of Color Symposium

-The Martin Luther King Center in collaboration with the Office of Institutional Diversity and the Office of Student and Academic Life have put together this one day symposium filled with experts and presenters from all over the world.
+The Martin Luther King Center in collaboration with the Office of Institutional Diversity and the Office of Student and Academic Life has put together this two-day symposium filled with experts and presenters from all over the world.

 09:45 AM - Opening remarks

 12:00 PM – 1:30 PM Keynote Address with Former Kentucky Representative Charles Booker

 2:00 PM - 3:30 PM Afternoon session